ADesprets/petstore/ReadMe.md

 # Petstore in IBM API Connect
-This article explains how to use the swagger/Open API specificationd provided by Petstore both with OAS V2 and V3.
+This article explains how to use the swagger/Open API specifications for the  Petstore API provided by swagger.io both with OAS V2 and V3 in IBM API Connect.
 This is a point in time statement.
-The behaviour of IBM API Connect may change in the future.
+The behaviour of IBM API Connect may change in the future and simplifies the use of those APIs.

 I have used for this test IBM API Connect 10.0.1.5

 The use of the petstore sample provided by Swagger.io has been used quite a lot in the past.